Home · Agency Papers · The Agency Paradox: Governed Autonomy as Infrastructure

 The inverse problem is equally important, and in practice surfaces first: multiple rejections that must be recognized and recorded together as a pattern, not as isolated denials.

 A single denial is a governance event.
-An agent proposes an action that violates Law 4; the governance layer denies it; the session continues.
+An agent proposes an action that violates a Constraint; the governance layer denies it; the session continues.
 But when the same agent produces five denials against the same constraint boundary within a single session, the pattern means something different from any individual denial.
 The agent may be probing the boundary systematically.
 The constitutional policy may be miscalibrated for the task at hand.
 A reasoning loop may have formed that will continue generating non-compliant proposals until the underlying condition changes.
 Recording five independent denials loses this signal entirely.

 The architectural response is composition-aware governance.
 The governance layer must maintain session-level state — a running record of what has been permitted and denied within the current operating context — against which each new proposal is evaluated.
 This requires two capabilities that individual-action evaluation does not provide:

 Composition tracing.
-For each governance decision, record not just the verdict but the full evaluation trace: which Laws fired, in what order, with what individual verdict, in the context of what has been permitted and denied before it in this session.
+For each governance decision, record not just the verdict but the full evaluation trace: which Constraints fired, in what order, with what individual verdict, in the context of what has been permitted and denied before it in this session.
 The trace is the unit of evidence, not the individual verdict.
 A sequence of traces is what makes sessions replayable, not a list of per-action decisions.

 Pattern detection.
 Across decisions within a session or window, the governance layer must be capable of detecting composition patterns that individual-action evaluation cannot see: the permit sequence that constitutes incremental scope creep; the denial cluster that signals boundary probing; the deferred-decision pattern that suggests the agent is systematically routing around a constraint.
 When a pattern crosses a significance threshold, it escalates to the principal — not as a denial, but as a composition signal.
+Pattern thresholds are not hidden heuristics.
+They are declared constitutional policy: versioned, auditable, reviewable by the principal, and included in replay evidence.

 These two capabilities together resolve both directions of the composition problem.
 Composition tracing makes individual decisions reconstructable in sequence.
 Pattern detection makes session-level governance behavior visible.